Lesson One: Introduction to the Book of Mormon

 • What did Joseph Smith mean when he said the Book of Mormon is the keystone of our religion?
 Show the picture of the arch.
 Explain that the keystone is the central supporting stone at the top of the arch.
 The stones would fall without the keystone holding them in place.
 The Book of Mormon is the keystone of our religion because it supports and explains doctrines and principles that are necessary for salvation.
 Another reason it is the keystone is that when we receive a testimony of the truthfulness of the Book of Mormon we will know that Joseph Smith was a prophet of God, that the church of Jesus Christ is restored on the earth again, and that Jesus is the Christ.

 • What did Joseph Smith mean when he said, “A man could get nearer to God by abiding by its precepts, than by any other book”?
-Abide means to submit to, and precepts are commandments or principles.
-So, if we submit to God’s will and obey the commandments and principles found in the Book of Mormon, we will grow nearer to God.
+Abide means to accept or act in accordance with, and precepts are commandments or principles.
+So, if we accept or act in accordance with God’s will and obey the commandments and principles found in the Book of Mormon, we will grow nearer to God.

 The Testimony of the Witnesses